-We interact constantly with our end customers through all of our communication channels: books, magazines, stores and book clubs, the internet (corporate website, product sites, service and e-commerce websites, social networks), and relationship marketing activities.
+We interact constantly with our end customers through all of our communication channels: books, magazines, stores and book clubs, and the internet (corporate website, product sites, service and e-commerce websites, social networks).

 Monitoring the satisfaction of our customers takes place via various initiatives, the most significant of which in the retail area.